kubernetes-retired/kubernetes-anywhere/AUTOMATED.md

 Optional ENV vars:

-  * CLOUD_STORAGE
+  * DELETE_CLUSTER | DESTROY_CLUSTER
     - can be set to any value.
-    - If set, see Storing the Configs below for more info.
-  * DELETE_CLUSTER
-    - can be set to any value.
     - If set, the container will run in destroy mode.
   * KUBEADM_TOKEN
     - If set, the value will be used instead of one being generated.

 ### Storing the Configs
 The container will exit when it completes.
 There are config and state files on-board that we will need later to destroy the cluster.
-These files can be stored in kubernetes or in a cloud bucket.
-To store configs in a cloud bucket, set the CLOUD_STORAGE env var to any value.
-If it's set, a bucket will be used.
-If the bucket doesn't exist one will be created for you.
-The format will be <project_name_here>-k8-anywhere-cluster-data.
-A folder will be made inside the bucket named ${CLUSTER_NAME} and all the configs will be placed there.
-This allows multiple cluster configs to be stored in the same bucket.

-If CLOUD_STORAGE is not set, a zip file of the configs is stored in kubernetes as a secret in the kube-system namespace.
+A tar.gz file of the configs is stored in kubernetes as a secret in the kube-system namespace.

 ### Credentials in the Image